Interstate 610 Texas

 Overview

 Known as the Loop or the 610 Loop, Interstate 610 constitutes the inner beltway for the city of Houston.
 The middle beltway is the Sam Houston Parkway / Tollway and Beltway 8.
 Further out from the city, Grand Parkway (SH 99) is the outer beltway around the Houston metropolitan area.
-The toll road forms a semicircle north from IH 69/U.S. 59 near Sugar Land to Tomball and east to IH 69 north of Humble.
+The toll road forms a semicircle north from IH 69/U.S. 59 near Sugar Land to Tomball, east to IH 69 north of Humble, and south to SH 146 at Baytown.

 Interstate 610 provides connectivity to metropolitan area freeways radiating out of Houston including U.S. 90 (Crosby Freeway), U.S. 290 (Northwest Freeway) and SH 288 (South Freeway) among the Interstate connections with IH 10, IH 45 and IH 69/U.S. 59.
 The 610 Loop is heavily traveled freeway varying between six to eight lanes with multi level systems interchanges at intersecting freeways.